pingcap/docs-cn/ticdc/ticdc-manage-changefeed.md

 ## Update task configuration

-Starting from v4.0.4, TiCDC supports modifying the configuration of the replication task (not dynamically).
+TiCDC supports modifying the configuration of the replication task (not dynamically).
 To modify the changefeed configuration, pause the task, modify the configuration, and then resume the task.

 ```shell
 cdc cli changefeed pause -c test-cf --server=http://10.0.10.25:8300